 Ultimately all three must work together in synergy to ensure the best learning experience, each will need to influence and compromise with each other depending on the mode of the course/programme.
 Often you will observe that the subject remains relatively constant, regardless of the teaching mode.
 However a fully online course may look very different compared to a fully on campus programme with regards to pedagogy and modality.

-I think it’s possible to map most of the 8 segments of Danielle’s brilliant model above to the SPaM framework and I have attempted to do so below, although as the SPaM graphic suggests there is always overlap between the three domains:
+In this example it’s possible to map most of the 8 segments of Danielle’s model above to the SPaM framework (and I have attempted to do so below) with some lenses overlapping between the three domains.
+This demonstrates how SPaM enhances existing models by drawing attention to the need to consider Subject, Pedagogy and Modality holistically in the design of programmes/courses.

 The local contexts within which the SPaM framework might be used are likely to draw upon other models and frameworks as part of established practices and processes.
 SPaM doesn’t exist in isolation to these existing approaches but acts as a single point of reference when planning or designing curriculum.
 The framework’s relative simplicity is it’s strength and will make it more likely that academic colleagues will remember these three core domains and broadly understand the merits of each.